Tithes & Alms

 An angry man stirreth up strife, and a furious man aboundeth in transgression.

-• A hasty, quick tempered spirit will cause a man to error often.
+A hasty, quick tempered spirit will cause a man to error often, as the devil and the spirit of Hatred is operating in a man whenever he does anything in hastiness of spirit.
 Rather a man must exemplify righteousness in his house, so that his flock may follow.

 Pro 14:29